berkeley-cs61as/markdown-courseware/textbook/chapter14 Project 2 - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 To begin, copy the file `~cs61as/lib/picture.rkt` to your directory, or download it [here](http://inst.eecs.berkeley.edu/~cs61as/library/picture.rkt).
 You'll also need to install the Racket package that will enable us to draw pictures.
-In your terminal, type the following:
+If you're working on a lab computer, type the following into your terminal:

 ```
-raco pkg install htdp-lib
+install-htdp
 ```

+If you want to install the picture-drawing package on your own computer, check out [this Piazza post](https://piazza.com/class/idnte7162cf4kk?cid=247).

 After completing installation, you should be able to type `(require graphics/turtles)` into Racket without errors.